fstepho/insightcode-cli/docs/DECISIONS.md

 **Decision**: Test parsing and scoring, not CLI
 **Reason**: 80/20, effort vs value
 **Impact**: 2h of tests vs 2 days

 ---

-## 2025-07-03: Academic Best Practices for Metric Aggregation
-**Decision**: Refactor analyzer.ts to calculate project scores as weighted averages of file scores instead of applying scoring functions to project averages.
-**Reason**: Follow academic research and industry standards for proper metric aggregation.
-The previous approach calculated complexity/duplication averages first, then scored them, which doesn't properly weight the impact of individual files.
-**Impact**: Mathematically correct scoring system where larger files have appropriate influence on project scores.
-Uses file size (LOC) as weighting factor, which is the industry standard.
-Maintains backward compatibility while ensuring academic rigor.

----

-## 2025-07-03: Single Source of Truth for Scoring Logic
-**Decision**: Centralize all 40/30/30 weighting logic in scoring.ts and eliminate duplicate implementations across analyzer.ts, reporter.ts, and fileScoring.ts.
-**Reason**: Multiple scoring implementations created maintenance burden and potential inconsistencies.
-Found duplicate logic in three different files.
-**Impact**: All scoring calculations now use identical logic from shared functions.
-Easier maintenance, guaranteed consistency, and cleaner architecture.

----

-## 2025-07-03: Weighted Average Project Scoring with LOC Weighting
-**Decision**: Use file size (lines of code) as weighting factor when aggregating file scores to project scores.
-**Reason**: Industry standard approach - larger files should have more influence on overall project health.
-A 1000-line file with issues is more impactful than a 10-line file with the same issues.
-**Impact**: More accurate project-level scores that reflect real-world maintenance burden.
-Follows academic literature on software metric aggregation.

----

-## 2025-07-03: Rename topIssues.ts to fileScoring.ts
-**Decision**: Rename the module from topIssues.ts to fileScoring.ts for clarity.
-**Reason**: The module does more than just identify top issues - it handles all file-level scoring logic using the same functions as project scoring.
-**Impact**: Better code organization and clearer module responsibility.
-Name reflects actual functionality.

----